jimmychang851129/linebot-test/README.md

 ## Feature

-### Event-driven programming

-Every button pushed or every message sent are events, and events are handled by code.
-For me, I think this is the way line bot works: perceving all the actions as events and assigned them to handlers.

-### high scalability
+### High scalability

+I think event driven programming is best suitted for linebot, so every message sent or button pushed is an event and can be handled by specific handler.

 Code structure is simple. handler.js handle all the event and forward to specific handler.
 To add a new handler to a new event, just register the handler in handler.js and create a new file running this new handler